Certificate of Graduate Study in Counseling Ministry

 The Certificate is designed to be a practical tool for congregational leaders and members who do not intend to seek licensure.
 The Certificate does not indicate that the recipient of the Certificate has professional expertise.
 Persons desiring expertise in counseling should complete the relevant advanced degree (e.g., M.S.C., M.Div., etc.) and fulfill all the additional licensure requirements of the State of Tennessee.

-One of the benefits of the relationship between Milligan College and Emmanuel Christian Seminary is the ability to combine the existing academic offerings of the two institutions in new ways.
-This program combines existing courses in Milligan’s Master of Science in Counseling with existing courses in Emmanuel’s Christian Care and Counseling emphasis to offer a useful and necessary program for individuals serving in ministry.
+This program combines existing courses in the Master of Science in Counseling with existing courses in the Seminary’s Christian Care and Counseling concentration to offer a useful and necessary program for individuals serving in ministry.

 Students enrolled in a certificate program are not eligible for federal financial aid or institutional scholarships.

 View all details and course requirements for this program in the Milligan College Catalog (link below).
 The Milligan College academic catalog is the official, authoritative source for all academic requirements and policies.
 Any discrepancies in curricular requirements from other sources will default to the Catalog.